 Challenge Completed: A book set in high school

 This book surprised me.
 I initially chose Hopeless because it was set in high school and had good reviews on Goodreads.
-But later on I discovered it is actually a #1 New York Times Bestseller, which usually means it’s pretty damn impressive.
-At the beginning I thought it was just going to be the usual high school drama novel including the sheltered girl and bad boy.
+But later on, I discovered it is actually a #1 New York Times Bestseller, which usually means it’s pretty damn impressive.
+In the beginning, I thought it was just going to be the usual high school drama novel including the sheltered girl and bad boy.
 But it soon turns into so much more and I found myself enjoying it so much I finished it in a weekend – kind of unheard of for me.
 It’s intriguing, heartbreaking and heartwarming all at once.

 2. A Summer Sentence by Carolynn Carey